Career

 A Review Is Not Something You "Undergo" but Something You "Leverage"

 Many people see a performance review as "a place where your boss evaluates you," but in reality it is "a place where you communicate your achievements and value."
-According to a Harvard Business Review study, employees who presented their achievements with specifics during reviews received approximately 20% higher raises than those who did not.
+Employees who present their achievements with specifics during reviews tend to receive higher raises than those who do not.

 Review outcomes directly affect raises, promotions, bonuses, and reassignments.
 Going in without preparation is the same as leaving your career to chance.